Add to your Claude Code skills

 You define what needs to be done, and Kelos handles the "how" — from cloning the right repo and injecting credentials to running the agent and capturing its outputs (branch names, commit SHAs, PR URLs, and token usage).

-Kelos is built on four resources:
+Kelos is built on four resources, grouped by the two concerns above:

 No comments yet.
 Be the first to share your thoughts!